 - Job Quality Fellowship application deadline — forms are completed by nominees — is Tuesday, January 4, 2022 at 11:59pm EST.

-On Tuesday, November 30, from 1-2pm EST, we will host an informational webinar about the Job Quality Fellowship.
-In addition to providing an overview of the nomination and application process, we’re pleased to welcome two Job Quality Fellows to this conversation—Amanda Cage, president and CEO of the National Fund for Workforce Solutions, and Jess Kutch, co-founder and co-executive director of Coworker.org—who will share their experience as members of the Fellowship.
-We will also leave plenty of time for your questions at the end.
+On Tuesday, November 30, we hosted an informational webinar about the Job Quality Fellowship.
+In addition to providing an overview of the nomination and application process, we were pleased to welcome two Job Quality Fellows to this conversation—Amanda Cage, president and CEO of the National Fund for Workforce Solutions, and Jess Kutch, co-founder and co-executive director of Coworker.org—who shared their experience as members of the Fellowship.
+We also left plenty of time for your questions at the end.

 Why this focus now?

 Improving job quality improves livelihoods and often transforms lives.
 Low-wage work in the US economy is far too pervasive.
 According to a Brookings Institution 2019 report, 53 million workers (44% of all 18-64 working adults) earn low hourly wages.
 While the economy has expanded, too few workers share in the benefits.
 The time is now to address the challenge directly and focus on improving job quality for millions who work hard and contribute to our economy.
 We can no longer afford to have hard working people excluded from the abundance of our economy and marginalized by our society.
 We need to focus in this moment on the opportunities we have to improve the quality of jobs, and the lives and livelihoods of millions of individuals and families.
 And that is the theme for the 2022/2023 Job Quality Fellowship.

 For more information about the Job Quality Fellowship, we invite you to visit our website, as.pn/jobquality.
 Please let us know if you have any questions or thoughts by emailing us at [email protected].